technyon/nuki_hub/README.md

 - maintenance/wifiRssi: The Wi-Fi signal strength of the Wi-Fi Access Point as measured by the ESP32 and expressed by the RSSI Value in dBm.
 - maintenance/log: If "Enable MQTT logging" is enabled in the web interface, this topic will be filled with debug log information.
 - maintenance/freeHeap: Only available when debug mode is enabled.
 Set to the current size of free heap memory in bytes.
-- maintenance/restartReasonNukiHub: Only available when debug mode is enabled.
-Set to the last reason Nuki Hub was restarted.
+- maintenance/restartReasonNukiHub: Set to the last reason Nuki Hub was restarted.
 See [RestartReason.h](/RestartReason.h) for possible values
-- maintenance/restartReasonNukiEsp: Only available when debug mode is enabled.
-Set to the last reason the ESP was restarted.
+- maintenance/restartReasonNukiEsp: Set to the last reason the ESP was restarted.
 See [RestartReason.h](/RestartReason.h) for possible values

 ## Changing Nuki Lock/Opener Configuration